 Rough Country Bumper Brackets

-These custom built bumper brackets make installing your 30″ light bar on your Tacoma simple and clean.
-They give an almost factory look to the front of the truck so you won’t be attracting too much-unwanted attention while your truck is parked.
-These brackets are made of a high strength steel so you won’t have to worry about them failing on the trail.
+These custom-built bumper brackets make installing your 30″ light bar on your Tacoma simple and clean.
+They give an almost factory look to the front of the truck so you won’t be attracting too much-unwanted attention after you park your truck.
+They construct these brackets with high strength steel so you won’t have to worry about them failing on the trail.
 Mounting them couldn’t be easier as there are no holes to drill just a couple screws and you’re good to go.

 If you’re still unsure what LED light bar you want to buy be sure to check out our full Light Bar Buying Guide for more information.